 Editor’s note: this article was first written and published on our website in February 2020.
 We have now updated this to reflect current information in 2023.

 Environmental concerns in the workplace are fast becoming a watchword for employers, with many raising issues over issues such as air quality, recycling and travel.
 Specialist industries will have additional concerns such as impact on wildlife and climate change.

-As 2020 gets underway, we need to be looking at ways to address these concerns; not only for the good of the world around us but also the wellbeing of employees to provide a healthier and more productive working environment.
+As 2023 gets underway, we continue to look at ways to address these concerns; not only for the good of the world around us but also the wellbeing of employees to provide a healthier and more productive working environment.